 Membership is affordable – a great value that can change your life that costs less than a dollar a day.
 Your initial investment:

 - $20 New member fee which includes 4 manuals

 - $69 Dues for six months.
 This includes a subscription to Toastmasters Magazine.

 More than 4 million people have discovered the benefits of this proven learning formula.
 What are you waiting for?

 Visit our club.

-- Your first three visits are free.
+- Your first two visits are free.